DevCrew-io/openai-chatgpt-ios-sdk/README.md

 ///   - temperature: (Optional) The temperature value for generating diverse translations.
 Defaults to nil.
 ///   - model: The ChatGPT model to use for translation.
 Defaults is .whisper1
 ///   - completion: The completion block called with the result of the request.
 The block receives a Result object containing either the translated text as a String in case of success, or an Error in case of failure.
-ChatGPTAPIManager.shared.audioTranscriptionRequest(fileUrl: url, completion: { result in
+OpenAIAPIManager.shared.audioTranscriptionRequest(fileUrl: url, completion: { result in
     switch result {
     case .success(let success):
         // Handle successful transcription